Disclaimer: my thoughts are all over the place. There are like birds flying everywhere. 🙂

 “One day all the mega churches will fall apart, and we’ll look back and wonder what was going on in churches in North America.” – Dallas Willard

-(Please note: Don’t think I’m entirely anti mega-church.
-In fact, this year I made a journey to attend a mega church to discover for myself if it was legitimately led by Jesus or not…and I was actually blown away by this church culture of honour.
+Please note: Don’t think I’m entirely anti mega-church.
+In fact, one year I made a journey to attend a mega church to discover for myself if it was legitimately led by Jesus or not…and I was actually blown away by this church culture of honour (and of family).
 The Lead pastor continually honoured and empowered other leaders, male or female, and was quick to share the pulpit.
 He knew the love and goodness of God that He didn’t feel threatened by others.
 Rather, he cheered them on.
-In fact, it’s been through this mega-church pastor that I had been reminded that when leaders don’t think there’s enough of God’s love to go around, that’s when they walk in fear, jealousy, control and manipulation… But, when leaders know God’s love, they celebrate other people’s wins! …But, here’s a thought… If this Lead Pastor were ever to fall into moral failure, would this mega-church fall apart??
-Hmmm, that is the question…)

 What are your thoughts on who should Shepherd the Church?
 Are we still relying too much on people and not enough on Jesus and Holy Spirit in North America?